Purpose and authority.

 7. CCDAC and WSAC.

-Review selected sites and the development guidelines established by GA.
+Review selected sites and the development guidelines established by DES.
 CCDAC and WSAC may meet together or separately.
 Either body may:

-a) Recommend revisions to GA's site development guidelines; or
+a) Recommend revisions to DES' site development guidelines; or

 b) Recommend that the proposing entity reconsider aspects of their preliminary proposal; or